Last updated on January 8th, 2020 at 08:46 am

 What is an advance subscription agreement?

-Investment into a company via an advance subscription agreement (“ASA”) is an equity investment, rather than a debt investment, because the monies being invested cannot be repaid to the investor as cash.
-An investment via an ASA can be made SEIS/EIS compliant due to the fact that i) the investor’s funds are at risk from the outset and ii) the investor cannot demand the return of their investment because they must be converted into shares in the company.
+Investment into a company via an advance subscription agreement (“ASA”) is a form of equity investment, rather than a debt investment, because the monies being invested cannot be repaid to the investor as cash.
+The ASA constitutes an agreement that while the subscription monies are paid at the outset, the shares relating to the investment will be calculated and issued at some point in the future.
+An investment via an ASA can be made SEIS/EIS compliant due to the fact that i) the investor’s funds are at risk from the outset and ii) the investor cannot demand the return of their investment because the money paid must be converted into shares in the company.

 Why use an advance subscription agreement?